Fratton Park: Transport Links

 Fratton Park is closest to Fratton railway station, roughly one mile to the west of the ground (about ten minutes' walk away).
 Fratton railway station is located on the Portsmouth Direct Line branch, which links to both London Waterloo station and London Victoria station.
-Services from Southampton, Bournemouth, Bristol, Cardiff and Brighton also stop at Fratton railway station.
+Services from London, Southampton, Bournemouth, Bristol, Cardiff and Brighton all stop at Fratton railway station before reaching the main Portsmouth & Southsea or Portsmouth Harbour railway stations.

 By road, Fratton Park is close to the A2030 on the east coast of Portsea Island, and is named Velder Avenue at its southern end, and Eastern Road to its north.
 At the north Eastern Road end of the A2030, it intersects with the main A27 south coast trunk road at Farlington, Portsmouth.
 This A27 intersection has the M27 motorway to its west, and A27 to the east.
 Further to the east, the A27 links to the A3(M) to London and the M25 motorway which orbits London.

 By sea, Portsmouth International Port has passenger ferry routes to the Channel Islands, northern France, and northern Spain.
 From Portsmouth Harbour railway station, there are foot passenger ferries to Gosport and the Isle of Wight.
 A car ferry service to the Isle of Wight also operates from nearby Gunwharf.